 Newport Heights Residence

-Nestled among the few remaining post-war houses that pepper the streets of Graphic Design, this home for a graphic designer and his family embraces a care-free beach lifestyle that incorporates the crisp architectural language of the mid-century, becoming a link from the past to the future.
+Nestled among the few remaining post-war houses that pepper the streets of Newport Heights, this home for a graphic designer and his family embraces a care-free beach lifestyle that incorporates the crisp architectural language of the mid-century, becoming a link from the past to the future.

 At the center of the home, the two-story entry courtyard acts as a lantern, filled with tempered light from above that reflects off the rippling koi pond, and traces around the home as the sun passes overhead.